If someone asked you to create a vision board for yourself, what would you want to see on it?

 Start by choosing the reasons why you want to travel to a country like, let’s say, Greece.

-Then, you’ll want to start collecting images of beautiful beaches like that of Psarou and other well-known sight-seeing locations such as Mount Olympus, then add in pictures of colorful and delicious Mediterranean food, fresh fruits not available in your country, and even different types of drinks.
+Then, you’ll want to start collecting images of beautiful beaches like that of Psarou and other well-known sight-seeing locations such as Mount Olympus.
+Also add in pictures of colorful and delicious Mediterranean food, fresh fruits not available in your country, and even different types of drinks.

 Greece’s Wetlands contain hundreds of bird species, so if you’re a bird or nature lover, pictures of some of these birds should also grace your board.